lucas-kaminski/lucas-kaminski/README.md

 ---

 <p align="justify">
-Currently, I am facing the challenges of being a Product Owner to deliver the best possible product to the customer, dealing with project management, people and processes of a development team in a phase of evolution and growth.
+Currently, I am facing the challenges of being a product owner to deliver the best possible product to the customer, dealing with project management, people and processes of a development team in a phase of evolution and growth.
 </p>

 <p align="justify">